 Do I qualify for home-delivered meals service?
 You must first qualify for a DHHS program that has home-delivered meals and an authorized worker must assess that you need this service.

 You may qualify for home-delivered meals service if you are:

 FAQs I can fix my own meals, but I feel I need more money to buy food.
 Do I qualify?
 Probably not.
 Home-delivered meals service is not intended to add to a person's food budget.
 Rather, a DHHS worker must assess that:

 Independence Skills Building (ISB) is training for aged persons and adults with disabilities in activities of daily living, instrumental activities of daily living and home management to increase independence.
 Training may occur in the participant home or in the community and could involve the participant and/or the caregiver.

 Do I qualify for Independence Skills Building Service?
 You may qualify if you are:

 FAQs How do I find out if I can receive Independence Skills Building Service?

 What type of training can I receive?
-Training with self-care skills like:
+Training with skills like:

 Training with home management skills like:

 How long can I use the Independence Skills Building Service?